Terminal-Coding/BoostOS/README.md

 # BoostOS
-BoostOS is a FPS Booster for MacOS to make your Mac run smoother.
+BoostOS is a small program to make your Mac run smoother.

 # Info